 pH Stability in the Human Body, What are the health benefits?

-If the body’s pH is not balanced, various health problems can occur, including acidosis or alkalosis.
-Unbalanced acids in the body can cause fatigue, inflammation and other bad symptoms.
+An imbalanced body pH can cause various health problems, including acidosis or alkalosis.
+Unbalanced acids in the body can cause fatigue, inflammation, and other bad symptoms.

-Apple cider vinegar is considered an acidic substance that can interfere with digestion and can cause heartburn because of its ability to balance the acid in the stomach.
-There are also studies that say that apple cider vinegar is beneficial for weight loss and is good for controlling blood sugar.
+Because apple cider vinegar balances stomach acid, it is considered an acidic substance that can sometimes interfere with digestion and cause heartburn.
+Some studies say that apple cider vinegar is beneficial for weight loss and is good for controlling blood sugar.
 But you have to pay attention to the portion, high acid levels can cause stomach health problems if consumed in excess.

 pH in Cleaning

 In cleansers, apple cider vinegar also uses its acidity to clean things.
-Acids like those in apple cider vinegar are good at breaking down mineral deposits, breaking down grease, and infecting surfaces.
-For example the pH of the cleaner is white distilled vinegar, it is a popular cleaning solution with a pH level of 2.5, so it becomes a natural cleaner for many things.
+Acids like those in apple cider vinegar are good at breaking down mineral deposits, breaking down grease, and disinfecting surfaces.
+For example, white distilled vinegar, a popular cleaning solution, has a pH level of 2.5, which makes it an effective natural cleaner for many purposes.

 While the pH of apple cider vinegar is 2-3, it also offers similar cleansing benefits to vinegar cleansers.
-If you buy apple cider vinegar, it is important that you dilute it with water before you use it on a surface or before cleaning something.
+If you buy apple cider vinegar, you must dilute it with water before you use it on a surface or before cleaning something.
 A high level of acidity, when applied directly to the surface of an object, can sometimes scratch the object.

-Now, by knowing the pH of apple cider vinegar, we can make the best use of it and can use it properly in cleaning some stained objects.
+Now, by knowing the pH of apple cider vinegar.
+We can make the best use of it and use it properly in cleaning some stained objects.

 Comparing with Other Vinegars